 Can Dogs Eat Bananas? – YES!

 Bananas are full of goodness for humans and dogs.
-The nutrients inside are bananas are hard to find in other foods so there are definitely at the top of the list.
-Vitamin B and C are found inside bananas and will definitely be great for your dog.
+The nutrients inside are bananas are hard to find in other foods, so there are definitely at the list.
+Vitamin B and C are found inside bananas and will be great for your dog.

-If your dog has become a little constipated or doesnt go regular enough, the fiber in bananas will really help with this.
-As with Humans, fiber will ensure that your bowels move.
+If your dog has become a little constipated or doesn’t go regular enough, the fibre in bananas will help with this.
+As with Humans, fibre will ensure that your bowels move.

 Can Dogs Eat Apples? – SOMETIMES!

-Apples, like most other fruits, contain all the vitamins and minerals you and your dog need.
+Like most other fruits, Apples contain all the vitamins and minerals you and your dog need.
 “An apple a day keeps the doctor away!”
 Vitamin K, C and Calcium are some of the main nutrients found in apples.

-Cesar Milan, the mexican dog behaviourist and greatest dog trainer on the planet, advises that apples are a great alternative to dog chews.
-As apples are tough that act as a great for cleaning your dogs teeth helping with their dental hygiene.
+Cesar Milan, the Mexican dog behaviourist and greatest dog trainer on the planet, advises that apples are a great alternative to dog chews.
+As apples are tough, they act great for cleaning your dog’s teeth helping with their dental hygiene.

 But why can dogs only have them sometimes, if they are so GREAT?

 Three main parts of an apple that are dangerous are the core, stem and seeds.
-Believe it or not, each of these contain cyanide and aren ot jsut dangerous to your dog, but also to humans too.
+Believe it or not, each of these contains cyanide and are not just dangerous to your dog but also to humans too.

-Apple seeds are sneaky and hide deep inside the apple core making it difficult to keep them out of harms way.
-Always make sure you remove all the seeds, stem and core before give your dog an apple.
-I always prefer to peel an apple before giving them to Ralph, this prevent peel getting stuck in his teeth.
+Apple seeds are sneaky and hide deep inside the apple core, making it difficult to keep them out of harm’s way.
+Always make sure you remove all the seeds, stem and core before giving your dog an apple.
+I always prefer to peel an apple before giving them to Ralph.
+This prevents the peel from getting stuck in his teeth.

 Can dogs eat carrots?
 YES!

-Carrots for dogs are probably the best human food you can give to a dog.
-They are probably the healthies snacks you can give your dog, but they are also the messiest.
+Carrots for dogs are probably the human food you can give to a dog.
+They are probably the healthiest snacks you can give your dog, but they are also the messiest.

-Carrots are in almost all dog foods as they are great for your dogs eyes, i am not sure if they will be able to see in the dark though.
-Carrots will also ensure that your dog maintains a healthy natural skin and coat.
-Naturally carrots will be great for longer haired dogs.
+Carrots are in almost all dog foods as they are great for your dog’s eyes.
+I am not sure if they will be able to see in the dark.
+Carrots will also ensure that your dog maintains healthy natural skin and coat.
+Naturally, carrots will be great for longer haired dogs.

-Ralph has carrots regular and he really enjoys them, the only problem we find is when eating them he leaves so much mess behind.
-We have always noticed a big difference in his coat and how much shinier it gets.
-We only feed him raw carrots as a treat but when he has them, they dont last long.
+Ralph has carrots regular, and he enjoys them.
+The only problem we find is that he leaves so much mess behind when eating them.
+We have always noticed a big difference in his coat and how shinier it gets.
+We only feed him raw carrots as a treat, but they don’t last long when he has them.

 Can dogs eat mushrooms? – NO!

-Dogs can eat mushrooms in moderation however it is not recommended.
-The biggest problem with mushrooms are those you find in parks and fields.
+Dogs can eat mushrooms in moderation; however, it is not recommended.
+The biggest problem with mushrooms is those you find in parks and fields.
 Dogs can only eat supermarket mushrooms.

-Finding mushrooms in the park is very simple but the problem is you just dont know how toxic they actually are.
-Supermarket mushrooms are clearly safe as we humans buy them all the time.
-Toxic mushrooms found in fields and parks are very difficult to identify and if consumed, your dog could suffer severe consequences including death.
+Finding mushrooms in the park is very simple, but the problem is you just don’t know how toxic they are.
+Supermarket mushrooms are safe as we humans buy them all the time.
+Toxic mushrooms found in fields and parks are tough to identify, and if consumed, your dog could suffer severe consequences, including death.

-Although I have stated that you can NOT feed your dog mushrooms, their is no harm done if they do eat them.
-However, I wouldn’t recommend making mushrooms part of your dogs diet.
+Although I have stated that you can NOT feed your dog mushrooms, there is no harm done if they eat them.
+However, I wouldn’t recommend making mushrooms part of your dog’s diet.

 Can dogs eat grapes?
 NO!

 Grapes have long been a great treat for dogs to help with training.
-Only recently has it been discovered that grapes can actually cause kidney problems within dogs.
+Only recently has it been discovered that grapes can cause kidney problems within dogs.
 How?
-It is uncertain but it has been linked to grapes.
+It is uncertain, but it has been linked to grapes.

-If you have fed grapes to your dog already before reading this but your dog has not shown any problems / side affects do not worry, just advise your vet on your next visit.
+If you have fed grapes to your dog before reading this, but your dog has not shown any problems/side effects, do not worry.
+Just advise your vet on your next visit.

-Your dog will experience vomiting and diarrhea should that have an adverse affect to grapes.
-If this is the case, immediately take them to the vet before they are in pain and much worse, suffer kidney failure.
+Your dog will experience vomiting and diarrhoea should that have an adverse effect on grapes.
+If this is the case, immediately take them to the vet before they are in pain and, much worse, suffer kidney failure.

 Can dogs eat blueberries?
 YES!

-When looking for what human foods dogs can eat, Blueberries are on the best.
-Not only are they full of all the vitamins you and your dogs needs, they are also great treats too.
+When looking for what human foods dogs can eat, Blueberries are good.
+Not only are they full of all the vitamins you and your dog needs, but they are also great treats too.
 Like Grapes, they are small and effective.
 Blueberries are full of Vitamin A, B, C, E and K PLUS lots of Fibre.

 A bigger bonus with Blueberries is they are simple to grow your own.

-Blueberries can be found in a lot of the Best Dog Foods.
+Blueberries can be found in a lot of the Dog Foods.

-If you make your own dog food then adding blueberries to this is a great idea.
-Do not, however, give your dog a bowl full as this, like all fruits, can cause diarrhea, stomch upset and vomiting.
-Dogs will continue to eat and eat so make sure you keep them to a reasonable portion.
+If you make your dog food, adding blueberries is a great idea.
+Do not, however, give your dog a bowl full as this, like all fruits, can cause diarrhoea, stomach upset and vomiting.
+Dogs will continue to eat and eat, so make sure you keep them to a reasonable portion.

 Can Dogs Eat Peanut Butter?
 YES!

 Setting the record straight, peanuts are not nuts.
-Dogs CANNOT EAT NUTS but they can eat Peanuts.
-Peanuts are very healthy for humans and dogs as they are full of great nutrients and health fats that will ensure you and your dog live a long happy life with a strong beating heart.
+Dogs CAN NOT EAT NUTS, but they can eat Peanuts.
+Peanuts are very healthy for humans and dogs as they are full of great nutrients and healthy fats that will ensure you and your dog live a long, happy life with a strong beating heart.

 Peanut butter can be used all the time in dog treats.
 A couple of great examples.

-Smear peanut butter around the KONG Treat Toy – This will keep your dog busy for hours OR place spponfuls of peanut butter in an ice cube tray and freeze overnight.
-When you check in the morning you will have amazing peanut butter cube treats ready for your dog.
+Smear peanut butter around the KONG Treat Toy – This will keep your dog busy for hours, OR place spoonfuls of peanut butter in an ice cube tray and freeze overnight.
+When you check in the morning, you will have amazing peanut butter cube treats ready for your dog.

-When buying peanut butter always gets the unsalted version.
-Other branded jars of peanut butter are full of sugars and salts and you will have a hyper dog that will end up fat and unhealthy.
-Don’t be over keen with the portion sizes neither, the calories in Peanut Butter is high.
+When buying peanut butter, always gets the unsalted version.
+Other branded jars of peanut butter are full of sugars and salts, and you will have a hyper dog that will end up fat and unhealthy.
+Don’t be over keen with the portion sizes, either.
+The calories in Peanut Butter is high.

 Can dogs eat cheese?
 SOMETIMES!

-Cheese, mmmm cheese.
+Cheese, mmmm, cheese.
 I love a great piece of Mature Cheddar with my salad or even on a sandwich with a pickled onion.
-Dogs however, especially Ralph, love cheese and will eat more and more.
-Cheese is not harmful to dogs, unless they are lactose intolerant.
-It is also full of protein which is why dogs should only eat cheese sometimes.
+Dogs, however, especially Ralph, love cheese and will eat more and more.
+Cheese is not harmful to dogs unless they are lactose intolerant.
+It is also full of protein, so dogs should only eat cheese sometimes.

-Processed cheeses bought in the supermarket can be full of chemicals which can be harmful to dogs, so most dog owners avoid these.
+Processed cheeses bought in the supermarket can be full of chemicals that can be harmful to dogs, so most dog owners avoid these.

-If you want cheese in your dogs diet, or part of your dogs treats, make sure you check the ingredients and also make sure that it is a less fatty cheese.
-Your dog can quickly become ill from too much cheese and you need to be careful or you could end up with a high vet bill.
+If you want cheese in your dog’s diet or part of your dog’s treats, make sure you check the ingredients and make sure that it is less fatty cheese.
+Your dog can quickly become ill from too much cheese, and you need to be careful, or you could end up with a high vet bill.

 Can dogs eat chocolate?
 NO!!!!!!!!

 Seriously.
-If you own a dog and did not know this, then you shouldn’t have a dog.
+If you own a dog and did not know this, you shouldn’t have a dog.
 Ok, maybe a little harsh, but this is the most common fact for dogs.
-Chocolate is extremely harmful to dogs as caffeine is toxic to dogs.
+Chocolate is highly harmful to dogs as caffeine is toxic to dogs.

-Dogs will immediately vomit after eating chocolate and when I say vomit, I mean, every single things in there insides will be extracted all over your house.
+Dogs will immediately vomit after eating chocolate, and when I say vomit, I mean, every single thing in their insides will be extracted all over your house.